-Hard copies may be ordered by contacting email@example.com.
+Hard copies may be requested by contacting [email protected].

-Tables, graphs and data in this report or excerpts thereof may be reproduced or cited, for noncommerical purposes only, provided that the following attribution is included:
+Tables, graphs, and data in this report or excerpts thereof may be reproduced or cited, for noncommercial purposes only, provided that the following attribution is included:

 The Annual Survey of Colleges

-Prices for the public two-year, public four-year, and private nonprofit four-year sectors in this report are based on data reported to the College Board by colleges and universities in the Annual Survey of Colleges.
-Data for 2012-13 are from an online questionnaire distributed in October 2011, with data collected and reviewed through early September 2012.
-Tuition and fee figures are based on charges to full-time students over the course of a nine-month academic year of 30 semester hours or 45 quarter hours.
-For those institutions with tuition and fees that vary by year of study, weighted average undergraduate tuition levels are used in the analysis.
-We are not able to estimate differences in tuition and fees by program, but rely on average prices reported by institutions.
+Prices for the public two-year, public four-year, and private nonprofit four-year sectors in this report are based on data reported to the College Board in its Annual Survey of Colleges.
+Data for 2018-19 are from an online questionnaire distributed in October 2017, with data collected and reviewed through August 2018.
+Tuition and fee figures are based on charges to full-time first-year undergraduate students over the course of a nine-month academic year of 30 semester hours or 45 quarter hours.

 Enrollment-Weighted and Unweighted Data

-This report provides enrollment-weighted average prices.
-Charges reported by colleges with larger full-time enrollments are weighted more heavily than those of institutions with smaller enrollments.
+This report provides enrolment-weighted average prices.
+Charges of institutions with larger full-time enrolments are weighted more heavily than those of institutions with smaller enrolments.

-As a snapshot, neither set of averages is more or less correct than the other; they describe different phenomena.
+Enrolment-weighted and unweighted averages describe different phenomena.
 The weighted averages may be more helpful to students and families in anticipating future education expenses.
-Some researchers, policy analysts, and academic administrators find the unweighted averages useful in studying longitudinal trends and evaluating a particular institution’s practices against a larger set.
-Thus, the College Board computes both weighted and unweighted averages.
+Some researchers, policy analysts, and academic administrators find unweighted averages useful in studying longitudinal trends and evaluating a particular institution’s practices against a larger set.
+Thus, we compute both weighted and unweighted averages.
 Tables reporting unweighted tuition data can be found online at trends.collegeboard.org.

 Weighted averages for each price are based on relevant populations:

-- In-state tuition and fees are weighted by full-time undergraduate enrollment.
+- In-state tuition and fees are weighted by full-time undergraduate enrolment.

-- Out-of-state tuition and fees are calculated by adding the nonresident premium, weighted by full-time out-of-state enrollment, to average in-state tuition and fees.
-Data on out-of-state students receiving a waiver of some or all of the tuition premium are not available.
+- Out-of-state tuition and fees are calculated by adding the nonresident premium, weighted by full-time out-of-state enrolment, to average in-state tuition and fees.
+Data are not available on out-of-state students receiving a waiver of the full tuition premium or a portion of it.